jugglinmike/test262/CONTRIBUTING.md

 This tag names a list of helper files that will be included in the test environment prior to running the test.
 Filenames **must** include the `.js` extension.

-The helper files are found in `test/harness/`.
+The helper files are found in the `test/harness/` directory.
+When some code is used repeatedly across a group of tests, a new helper function (or group of helpers) can be defined.
+Helpers increase test complexity, so they should be created and used sparingly.

 #### timeout
 **timeout**: [integer]